llimllib/caportland/README.md

 We're not an outreach or an educational group, although both are important to us, we're primarily a technology related meetup, but with a code of conduct.

-If you want to start your own meetup, fork and open a pull request.
-We also love feedback and translations.

-Meeting pages and changes will almost always get merged straight away, but other changes take time.

 ## Writing Guidelines

 - We want to be explicit, not implicit, but we want to avoid special cases and lists where possible.